EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll? | Science-Environment

 The head of the National Transportation Safety Board said the bridge lacked structural engineering redundancies common to newer spans, making it more vulnerable to catastrophic collapse.
 The Key Bridge opened in 1977 - three years before a similar vessel collision of the Sunshine Skyway Bridge in Tampa Bay, Florida, killed 35 people, and prompted bridge designers to implement better protections for foundation piers.

 WHO WILL PAY FOR THE DAMAGE AND HOW MUCH WILL THE BRIDGE COST?
-President Joe Biden promised to visit Baltimore soon and said he wanted the federal government to pay to rebuild the bridge.
-The Transportation Department on Thursday awarded $60 million in "quick release" emergency relief funds to aid in clearing debris and begin the process of rebuilding.
+President Joe Biden will visit Baltimore on Friday and has said he wanted the federal government to pay to rebuild the bridge.
+The Transportation Department on March 28 awarded $60 million in "quick release" emergency relief funds to aid in clearing debris and begin the process of rebuilding.
 To replace the bridge, Congress would need to approve funding.
 After the bridge collapse in 2007 in Minnesota, Congress allocated $250 million.
 Initial estimates put the cost of rebuilding the bridge at $600 million, according to economic analysis company IMPLAN.

 Federal officials have told Maryland lawmakers the final cost of rebuilding the bridge could soar to at least $2 billion, Roll Call reported, citing a source familiar with the discussions.
 Insurers could face billions of dollars in claims, analysts said, with one putting the cost at as much as $4 billion, which would make the tragedy a record shipping insurance loss.
 HOW LONG WILL IT TAKE TO REBUILD THE BRIDGE?
 Rebuilding could be a lengthy process and will depend on whether any of the remaining structure can be salvaged.
 It took five years to construct the original bridge from 1972-1977.